TheGreatSkyline/COMP001A.Assignment2/readme.md

 Author: Joaquin Gomez
-Purpose: This is the first html assignment
+Purpose: This is the Second html assignment